tigoe/NodeExamples/readme.md

 * ProjectDirectory/
   * main_script.js   // your main JavaScript program
   * package.json     // a manifest of dependencies
+  * Package-lock.json // describes any changes that need to be made to package.json
   * public/          // a directory for static files
     * index.html     // static files to be served
     * style.css